How secure is Xaman?

 What about the 6 digit passcode to access Xaman.
 That is only 1 million possibilities.
 Anyone could guess that.

 You are absolutely right.
-Let’s say that someone has acquired your phone and somehow circumvented your password and now has full access to it.
+Let’s say that someone has acquired your phone and somehow circumvented your phone's password and now has full access to it.

-An attacker launches Xumm and tries to hack your 6 digit passcode.
+An attacker launches Xaman and tries to hack your 6 digit passcode.
 Six digits is only 999,999 possible combinations, (000000, 000001, 000002 -> 999997, 999998, 999999), so they start entering various passcodes at a rate of 1 one passcode per second and about 11 days later they have tried all of the possible combinations.
-So now they have access to Xumm.
+So somewhere along the way, they would get access to Xaman, right?

 Ha!
 So now its down from 99 quadrillion years to 228 years!